Mello-Roos: Districts and taxes

-Current law (California Proposition 218 (1996)) constitutionally requires two-thirds (2/3) voter approval to approve the formation of a Mello-Roos Community Facilities District.
+California Proposition 218 (1996)) constitutionally requires two-thirds (2/3) voter approval to approve the formation of a Mello-Roos Community Facilities District.
 In instances where the number of registered voters within a Community Facilities District is very small, the required election is held as a property owner election.
 Sometimes a real estate developer is the only "voter" in such property owner elections that approve a Mello-Roos tax.

 Once approved, a Mello-Roos Community Facilities District is formed.
 Once formed, a special tax (which is different from regular property tax) is imposed on all property within the community facilities district.
 The Mello-Roos special tax is in addition to the regular ad valorem property tax on the property.
 The Mello-Roos special tax is based on a formula that is specific to that district, that was approved in proceedings.
 The formula can be based on a variety of factors but cannot be based on the value of the property.
 In practice, most Mello-Roos community facilities districts base the special tax on a number of common formulas, such as the square footage of the improvements, or proximity to a specific improvement, or based on the acreage of the lot.
 This is spelled out in the "Rate and Method of Apportionment" of the special tax, which is a legal document approved in the proceedings.

 These districts can be used to pay for ongoing services (such as enhanced landscaping within a community).
 Or, if approved by voters, the special tax may be used as the security on which to issue land-secured municipal bonds (debt).
 If debt is approved, the special tax will repay the bond principal and interest each year.

 Mello-Roos community facilities districts may pay for the following public improvements and services: streets, water, sewage and drainage, electricity, infrastructure, schools, parks and police protection to newly developing areas.